Chocolate Toxicity Calculator for Dogs

 Where:

 First, the tool calculates the total milligrams of theobromine by multiplying the ounces eaten by the specific concentration of that chocolate type.
 Next, it converts your dog's weight from pounds to kilograms.
 Finally, it divides the total toxin amount by the weight to determine the dose.
-This veterinary method accurately predicts how severe the reaction could be.
+This veterinary method provides an approximation of how severe the reaction could be.

 What Your Theobromine Dose Means

-This number indicates the severity of the poisoning risk and helps you decide if immediate medical care is needed.
+This number indicates the severity of the poisoning risk and provides information to help decide if immediate medical care is needed.

 Mild to Moderate (20–60 mg/kg): Vomiting, diarrhea, and restlessness are likely.
 Contact your veterinarian immediately for advice on inducing vomiting or observation.